Last Updated on September 1, 2020

 What Doesn’t General Liability Insurance Cover?

-It’s equally important to understand what general liability insurance doesn’t cover so you know what other types of insurance policies you need to consider for your business.
+It’s equally important to understand what commercial general liability insurance doesn’t cover, so you know what other types of insurance policies you need to consider for your business.

-So, general liability insurance doesn’t cover things like:
+So, commercial general liability insurance doesn’t cover things like:

 Is General Liability Insurance Required?

-Unlike professional liability insurance, general liability coverage isn’t required by law.
-But many small businesses won’t work with companies that don’t have an insurance policy in place.
+Unlike professional liability insurance, commercial general liability insurance isn’t required by law.
+But many small businesses won’t work with companies that don’t have a general liability policy in place.

 Imagine hiring a company to do landscaping for your law firm.
 Halfway through, they get hit with a property damage claim from another business they worked with.
 If they don’t have general business liability insurance and can’t afford to handle the claim, they may have to shut down.